hopeVaughn/tinyapp/README.md

 ## Included Files

+- helpersTest.js `helperTest function that would use mocha to test functionality`
 - express_server.js `creates a server for tinyApp to run`
 - helpers.js `modularized helper function file`
 - package.json `npm initialized json file`